 We sell our products in many countries and a substantial portion of our sales, costs and expenses are denominated in foreign currencies, especially the United Kingdom pound sterling and the Euro.
-During 2006, the U.S. dollar weakened against these currencies resulting in increased consolidated revenue and earnings growth.
-During 2005, the U.S. dollar strengthened against these currencies resulting in decreased consolidated revenue and earnings.
+During 2007 and 2006, the U.S. dollar weakened against these currencies resulting in increased consolidated revenue and earnings growth.
+Changes in foreign currency exchange rates, resulted in an increase in revenues of \$3.0 million and expenses of \$2.5 million (net \$0.5 million) during 2007.

 Our exchange gains and losses were primarily the result of currency fluctuations on net payables and receivables among our subsidiaries.
-The gain associated with the translation of foreign equity into U.S. dollars was approximately \$4.0 million in 2006 compared to a loss of \$4.3 million for 2005.
-In addition, currency fluctuations resulted in approximately \$33,000 in foreign currency gains in 2006 and 2004 and \$55,000 in foreign currency losses in 2005.
+The loss associated with the translation of foreign equity into U.S. dollars was approximately \$0.2 million in 2007 compared to a gain of \$4.0 million in 2006.
+In addition, currency fluctuations resulted in approximately \$45,000 and \$33,000 in foreign currency gains in 2007 and 2006, respectively, and \$55,000 in foreign currency losses in 2005.
+Under the current terms of our credit facility, we have the ability to borrow in US dollars, Euros, or British pounds sterling.
+On December 31, 2007, we had Eurocurrency borrowings on our credit facility of \$5.5 million.
+In addition, as of December 31, 2007, our recently acquired Panlab subsidiary held notes payable of \$2.3 million denominated in Euros.
+These Eurocurrency borrowings are sensitive to changes in currency exchange rates.